 Where Can I Get A Free FICO Credit Score?

 The only way to get a free FICO® Credit Score is to sign up for a no annual fee credit card that offers free access to your FICO® Credit Score.
 As long as you don't use your card in any way that could lead to interest charges or other fees, you will pretty much have free access to your FICO Score.
-My favorite card that gives you a free FICO® Credit Score is the Discover it® - Double Cash Back your first year (read our review of Discover it® - Double Cash Back your first year credit card here) which allows you to see them on your monthly statements and online in one easy-to-read chart.
+My favorite card that lets you track your recent FICO® Credit Scores for free is Discover it® - New!
+Double Cash Back your first year (read our review of Discover it® - New!
+Double Cash Back your first year credit card here) which allows you to see them on your monthly statements and online in one easy-to-read chart.

 Some of you may be happy to pay for a more comprehensive credit report and credit score tracking service, and if that’s the case, I would recommend myFICO Score Watch which not only provides your FICO Score, but also alerts you immediately if there is any change in your score.
 But if you just simply want to get your credit score, you should consider using a credit card like the one I mentioned above.